uprtcl/js-uprtcl/docs/guide/README.md

 Data objects from \_prtcl-compatible applications are suitable to be:

-- _linked_ with other objects from any application and platform, using URL-like global identifiers extended to include emerging web3 platforms.
+- _linked and nested_ with other objects from any application and platform, using URL-like global identifiers extended to include emerging web3 platforms.

 - _rendered and updated_ from different applications, with reusable web-components and data-type recognition.